albert-tomas/cooperative-lidar-map-fusion/README.md

 5. Dual-robot map fusion using relative pose estimation and ICP refinement
 6. Visualization of maps and robot trajectories

-The system is implemented in Python and focuses on accurate alignment and map consistency, rather than real-time performance.
+The system is implemented in Python, with a focus on alignment accuracy and map consistency.

 ## Example Result